 Despite its name, Buckwheat is not wheat or grass.
 The plant is closely related to plants, such as knotweed , which explains why it is sometimes confused for it.
 Buckwheat closely resembles its relative when first shooting.
 Its stems develop marked nodes and its leaves are also arranged alternately along its stems.
 The leaves are, however, a much different shape to knotweed, often angular and thin, with the base of the leaf clasped around the stems.
 The flowers are larger and develop as pink or white clusters at the end of stems.

 Getting a positive identification of Japanese knotweed can be difficult if you’re unaware of the seasonal changes the plant goes through, or the numerous copycats that it can be mistaken for.
+Japanese knotweed can cause damage to property and the environment, so it’s important to be vigilant and pay take note of any unfamiliar plants growing on your land.

 If you have any plant matter on your land that resembles these descriptions or images then it’s worth taking photos and sending them to us using the form on the right.
 We could help you recover the costs of treatment, especially if you’ve bought a property with Japanese knotweed or if it has entered your property from a neighbouring property.